-a) a) Physically divide an established community?
-Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less than Significant Impact No Impact Discus ssion/Exp planation: and load 4.99-a and we require to the Less than Significant Impact: The project would include a self-storage facility and associated parking and loading spaces, RV parking, and a leasing office that would be located within the MUP boundary (a 4.99-acre portion of the 10.74-acre project site).
+- Physically divide an established community? a) - Potentially Significant Impact - Less Than Significant With Mitigation No Impact П Incorporated

+Less than Significant Impact: The project would include a self-storage facility and associated parking and loading spaces, RV parking, and a leasing office that would be located within the MUP boundary (a 4.99-acre portion of the 10.74-acre project site).
 The project would provide access from existing roadways and would not include any features that could physically divide a community.
 The project would not require the introduction of new infrastructure such as major roadways or water supply systems, or utilities to the area.
-Therefore, the project would not significantly disrupt or divide the established community, and impacts would be less than significant. b) b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
-Potentially Significant Impact \boxtimes Less than Significant Impact Less Than Significant With Mitigation Incorporated No Impact Discus Discussion/Explanation:
+Therefore, the project would not significantly disrupt or divide the established community, and impacts would be less than significant.

+- b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect? - Potentially Significant Impact Less than Significant Impact \mathbf{X} - Less Than Significant With Mitigation No Impact Incorporated